In this article we explore what we’ve learnt from our own journey with personal branding and share these insights with you.

 3. Be You and Know How to Position This as Your Super Power

 The mistake I see many business owners play (and I have made it myself in the past) is to compare themselves to others and be a version of the leader in their industry.
 This is distracting and unproductive, because your super power is being you!
 It is dangerous and limiting to compare yourself to others and much more productive to consider who you are trying to influence and in what way you can help them.

 In this article about my journey with discovering I had ambivert tendencies and this article about discovering what it means to be Australian, I feel myself drawing closer to who I am.
 This might sound strange and is a difficult concept to explain, but one that I know resonates with my ideal clients who are thoughtful and quieter folk wishing to make a difference in their roles and business.
 I believe there is plenty of work for everyone and so if you powerfully stand in the space that is uniquely you, your clients will eventually hear about you.

 4. Invest in a Professional Headshot

 More people are realising the importance of looking their professional best online.
-It has taken me quite some time to come around to the importance of your physical presentation in influencing your message, but it has been a journey I have enjoyed.
+It took me quite some time to come around to the importance of your physical presentation in influencing your message, but it has been a journey I’ve enjoyed.
 It is critical to invest in a professional headshot photo that reflects what you look like when people meet you.
 At the very least it needs to be on your LinkedIn Profile photo and About Us website page featuring you.